saeedhamdollahi/FoodRecNet/README.md

 # CPFRecNet
+a Comprehensively Personalized Food Recommender system based on deep neural Networks

-Food Recommender System - All the implementation source codes and AzarFoodRec3M dataset are made publicly available here.
+All the implementation source codes and AzarFoodRec3M dataset are made publicly available here.